casid/jte/DOCUMENTATION.md

 TemplateOutput output = new SecureOutput(new StringOutput());
 ```

 In rare cases you may want to skip output escaping for a certain element.
 You can do this by using `$unsafe{}` instead of `${}`.
-For instance, to trust the model name, we would write:
+For instance, to trust the model name, you would write:

 ```
 $unsafe{model.name}